 Some bats tend to have more rattling going on than others.
 Bats like the Quatro and The Goods tend to do this more often than others, or at least that is our guess based on the feedback we’ve gathered.

 Most of the time, when we have a bat that rattles, we don’t care.
 We keep using our bats that rattle.

 Many use it as a reason to issue a warranty claim.
 That’s usually not our play.
-But, if we hated the bat and felt like something was wrong with it (like it didn’t feel right and/or the rattle was substantial), then we’d go the warranty route.
+But, if we hated the bat and felt something was wrong with it (like it didn’t feel right and/or the rattle was substantial), we’d go the warranty route.

 If the bat were used and/or we were out of the warranty period, then, again, we’d keep using the bat.
-If the rattle really bothered us or we thought it was affecting performance, then there is a chance we might take off the end cap and see if we couldn’t see what was going on.
-However, replacing the endcap isn’t something we like to do, and it really increases the chances we caused more problems than we solve.
+If the rattle bothered us or we thought it was affecting performance, then there is a chance we might take off the end cap and see if we couldn’t see what was going on.
+However, replacing the endcap isn’t something we like to do, and it increases the chances we cause more problems than we solve.